-Now let’s look at several screen shots of the new interface.
-For less confusion, we have split this into two sections.
-Part I is the desktop section and its screen shots; and part II is the actual mobile phone screen shots.
-We will start with the desktop section of the interface, then move to the mobile section in part II.
+See the church member portal in action.
+For less confusion, we have split this post into two sections.
+Part I, church member portal for the desktop section and its screen shots; and part II church member portal for the mobile phone and its screen shots.

 The yellow outline box and bubble shows the menus that can be selected and is currently set to the “Home” menu.
 The other selections are contributions (Fig. 2), church directory (Fig. 3), and settings.